Sell Your House Fast With Tenant In Illinois

 One of the most difficult aspects of selling your rental property in Illinois is dealing with tenants still occupying the space.
 Landlords must offer sufficient notice to renters before listing a home for sale.

-For month-to-month leases, provide at least 60 days written notice or wait until the current lease expires before putting the property on the market.
-You will also need to work closely with your renters during the showing and open house process, respecting their privacy and scheduling showings at convenient times.
+If the lease is month-to-month, you must give at least 60 days written notice or wait until the end of the current lease before putting the property on the market.
+During the showing and open house process, you will also need to work closely with your renters, making sure to protect their privacy and schedule showings at times that work for them.

 Preparing Your Tenant-occupied Property For A Successful Sale In Illinois